giuinktse7/LapisItemEditor/README.md

 This is an item editor for OTB files written in C# using Avalonia.
 The editor supports the version 11+ file format (appearances.dat & LZMA-compressed sprites).

-Currently, the **Main functionality** of this application is to create `items.otb` files.
+Currently, the **Main functionality** of this application is to:

+-   Create `items.otb` files.
+-   Modify the `appearances.dat` file.

 ---

-There is limited support for changing the default attributes of items, but this functionality is only partially implented and likely buggy.
+There is limited support for changing the default attributes of items, but this functionality is only **partially implented** and **contains bugs**.

 If you would like to try to improve/implement changing of item attributes, good places to start are